 Hysterectomy can strike fear in the heart of women who may need one.
-Until a few years ago doctors thought that leaving one or both healthy ovaries behind during hysterectomy made sure that you did not experience the harmful effects of sudden menopause (surgical menopause).
+Until a few years ago, doctors thought that leaving one or both healthy ovaries behind during a hysterectomy ensured that you did not experience the harmful effects of sudden menopause (surgical menopause).

 But newer studies have shown that hysterectomy can affect your brain function and increase your risk for dementia later, even if your ovaries are left behind.